 Cons of using HID lighting

-OUR VERDICT: HID’s are a better fit for the intermediate to experience growers due to their setup and management.
+TIP: HID’s are a better fit for the intermediate to experience growers due to their setup and management.
 However, they do produce great results.

 LED Grow Lights

-Marijuana growers have been using LED’s ( light emitting diodes ) as an excellent alternative to fluorescent bulbs and HIDs for a few years now.
+Marijuana growers have been using LED’s ( light-emitting diodes ) as an excellent alternative to fluorescent bulbs and HIDs for a few years now.

 The technology has improved so much that many experienced (and commercial) growers are replacing their ‘classic’ HID setups with LEDs.

 Pros of using LED grow lights